tonyhallett/bloggerPost/README.md

 #### BloggerPost derivation

-Your derivation, returned from the IBloggerPostManager, provides what is necessary for the other arguments to function properly :
+Your derivation, returned from the IBloggerPostManager, provides what is necessary for the securityFactory and resourceProvider arguments to function properly :

 The IResourceProvider provides the string of html that is required for inserts and updates.\
 The default reads the contents of the file specified by the contentFilePath.